 We may, with your permission, share your personal information with the third party companies that we work with so they may offer you their relevant products and services.

 We may also share your data for the purposes of debt recovery.
+Or if we are compelled to do so my any other law, regulation or legislation.

 Will we send you marketing information?

-We would love to stay in touch with you from time to time to offer you the services of Bridges and also keep you informed of what is happening in the property sector.
+We would love to stay in touch with you from time to time to offer you the services of Bridges and to keep you informed of what is happening in the property sector.
 All emails will contain a link to unsubscribe and you can also contact us directly at any time to withdraw your consent for us to contact you for marketing purposes.

 How do we store your Information?